 A major forms the bulk of what you’ll learn and will be your area of expertise.
 Every degree has core compulsory units, and there are also optional units within the degree you can select depending on your personal interest and circumstances.
 Find out more about course structure by searching for a specific course.
 Your minor can be a complementary subject to your major (a marketing major and creative writing minor for example).
 Or it can be purely out of interest with no career aspirations in mind.

-If your head is swimming with other uni jargon, check out Uni Lingo Explained.
+If your head is swimming with uni jargon, check out Uni Lingo Explained.

 Do I have to choose my major and minor now?

-While you do have to nominate a major/degree when you’re applying through TISC, you don’t have to pick a minor.
+While you do have to nominate a major/degree when you’re applying for an undergraduate course, you don’t have to pick a minor.
 You can also swap majors reasonably easily.
 It’s important to understand you don’t have to get caught up in the details before applying to uni.
 You have the freedom to pick and choose once you’re enrolled and you’ve sampled different subjects.

 Can I change my mind?

 Yes!
 It’s okay to not know exactly what you want to do with your life.
 In fact, most people don’t know.
-Once you’ve been accepted into uni (whether that’s through TISC, direct entry, or other admission pathway), students often find the right direction is revealed once they’re already in the thick of it.
+Once you’ve been accepted into uni (whether that’s through the Early Offer Program, TISC, or another admission pathway), you'll often find the right direction is revealed once you're already in the thick of it.
 There may be a unit that lights a fire under you, or maybe you discover your true passion while doing work experience.
 Or maybe there’s a particular lecturer who has an amazing career you could see yourself in, too.

 What to do if you’ve decided to change course